 These adjustments are made to historical cost profit in order to arrive at profit after the maintenance of financial capital in real terms.

 Working capital adjustment

-This is calculated by applying the change in the Retail Price Index ('RPI') over the year to the opening total of trade debtors and stock less trade creditors.
+This is calculated by applying the change in the Retail Price Index ('RPI') over the year to the opening working capital balance.

 APPENDIX 3 - Current cost accounting policies